torchbox/django-pattern-library/README.md

     ]
     ```

-    Note that this module supports only Django template backend out of the box.
+    Note that this module only supports the Django template backend out of the box.

-3. Set the `PATTERN_LIBRARY_TEMPLATE_DIR` setting to point to template directory with your patterns:
+3. Set the `PATTERN_LIBRARY_TEMPLATE_DIR` setting to point to a template directory with your patterns:

     ```python
     PATTERN_LIBRARY_TEMPLATE_DIR = os.path.join(BASE_DIR, 'project_styleguide', 'templates')